This article was last updated by on

 Immature Canna Lily seeds are white.

-• After pollination, the flowers fade within 1 or 2 days and turn brown.
+Following the pollination, the flowers fade within 1 or 2 days and turn brown.
+The small nub at the flower’s base swells into a round, oval, green seedpod that protects the immature white seeds.

-• You can also use your hands.
-Hold your palm in front of the pods, and use the other hand to pinch out the seeds gently.
+Moreover, you can also use your hands.
+Simply hold your palm before the pods and pinch out the seeds with the other hand.

 Storing the Canna Lily Seeds